twokyum/Domotz-SNMP-Setting/README.md

 ### <strong> Step 5 - Serial Read Setup </strong>
+* Following commands will cover the steps to setup a RPI for reading CSV stream for RPICT series board.
 ```sh
 sudo raspi-config
 #Select 7 Advanced Options --> A1 Expand Filesystem